-When I was a kid, knee high to a grasshopper, Dad used to take me for a Sunday morning stroll through Liverpool City centre, where four years later, the devastation following the Blitz, in which George had been an Auxiliary Fireman, was still very evident.
-On the rare Sunday it rained – doesn’t the sun always seem to shine in childhood days – he’d entertain me with his collection of esoteric water colours and sketches.
+When I was a kid, knee high to a grasshopper, Dad used to take me for a Sunday morning stroll through Liverpool City centre, where the devastation following the Blitz, in which George had been an Auxiliary Fireman was still very evident four years later.
+On the rare Sunday it rained he’d show me his collection of esoteric water colours and sketches.

-When he died, relatively young and unexpectedly a few years later, his paintings and sketches were missing.
-Many years later, I was taking a last look around the family home and climbed into the rarely-ventured-into loft.
-In the gloom I found an old tea-chest full of old magazines and buried beneath them, a cardboard box..
+When he died, relatively young and unexpectedly a few years later, the art was nowhere to be found.
+Many years later, while taking a last look around the family home, I climbed up to the rarely-ventured-into loft.
+In the gloom I found a tatty tea-chest full of old magazines and buried beneath them, a cardboard box..

-It contained two books, one an old, dog-eared, hard-backed exercise book, yellowing pages packed with the water colours and sketches I’d seen as a child.
+It contained two books, one an old, dog-eared, hard-backed exercise book packed with the water colours and sketches I’d seen as a child.
 The second, an Auxiliary Fire Service (AFS) Training Manual, with cartoons illustrating the lighter side of Dad’s traumatic experiences in the fire service during the Liverpool Blitz.
-They needed to be shared and “Flights of Fantasy” was born.
+They needed to be shared and eventually “Flights of Fantasy” took off.

 Getting or sending it couldn’t be easier.
-All that’s required is a short on-line visit to its Liverpool publisher.
-Just click on the following link World of Creative Dreams and the book can be sent directly to distant family and friends.
-Meanwhile a few pages to whet your appetite…
+Pop into your local bookshop, or make a short on-line visit to its Liverpool publisher, World of Creative Dreams or the UK branch of Amazon and the book can be sent directly to family and friends.
+Meanwhile, here’s a few pages to whet your appetite…

 All Images in this website are copyright: ©George Munday, 2020, and may not be used without the prior permission of the copyright holder.